 - Public health establishments with 40 hospitals offering the full range of modern FP methods, including surgical methods (tubal ligation, vasectomy). - Health districts.
 According to the 2021 health map report, Senegal has 79 health districts, 110 health centers, 1,531 health posts and 2,283 health huts.
 Health centers and health posts offer all long-acting reversible methods, as well as short-acting methods.
 Some health centers with surgical units offer surgical methods.
 Each care unit has a drug depot managed by dedicated staff.
+The health posts cover health huts which offer male and female condoms, contraceptive pills and injectables.

 Role of the private sector: as of 2017, there were an estimated 2,754 private health structures in Senegal.
 These private healthcare facilities fell into two categories: (1) medical/paramedical structures (e.g., private clinics, dental centers, diagnostic facilities) and (2) pharmaceutical structures (including pharmacies and drug depots).
 Over the years, the private healthcare sector has seen significant growth.
 For instance, the number of private health posts increased from 76 in 2004 to 111 by 2017.
 Similarly, the number of for-profit pharmacies rose from 767 in 2008 to 1,063 in 2017.
-16